sharikul/BlogPad/docs/structs/structs.md

 | `%num%` | `{- PATTERN: post/%slug%/%num%/, TEMPLATE: POST -}` | No | The use of the `%num%` content tag has no purpose here.
 Additionally, since the content tag was optionalised, BlogPad won't be able to generate links successfully. |

 #### Word before numbers, or just slug
-BlogPad uses prewritten query strings that are used to power the application.
-These are the query strings (_defined in BP_Parser.php_):
+BlogPad uses baked in prewritten query strings that are used to power the application.
+Here is the implementations, in PHP:

 ```php
 $params = array(